tap349/tap349.github.io/_posts/2017-05-25-react-native-ios.md

 - quit emulator
 - remove offending section from _package.json_ of `shallowequal` package
-- run application in emulator
+- run application in emulator (no error, application is launched)
 - quit emulator
-- get the section back and run application again
+- get the section back
-- the error is mysteriously gone
+- run application again - still no error

+even if `shallowequal` package is removed from filesystem and installed again the error no longer occurs (maybe 'right' version of `shallowequal` package is cached somewhere?).

-all in all IDK why this error happens and how to fix it in general.
+all in all IDK why this error occurs and how to fix it in general.

 ### application fails to start (no bundle URL present)

 <https://github.com/facebook/react-native/issues/12754>

-in emulator window only:
+error message is displayed in emulator window only:

 ```sh
 No bundle URL present.